alexferrer/xplane_thermals/README.md

 License: GPL 2014

-Xplane plugin to generate more realistic thermals
+X-Plane plugin to generate more realistic thermals

 The current Xplane (Ver 10.30+) thermal model is quite simplistic.
 This is an attempt to create a pluggin that simulates thermal of better realism